sonich2401/SM64_Save_File_Converter/README.md

 # Compiling
 #### Linux
     To compile, use the provieded make file.
-    There should be some ld warnings and those are expected.
-    It is a warning that (as of the current version of gcc) doesn't effect the program at all.
 #### Windows
     As of the current Commit, there is no full windows support.
     There is C functions that have safty checks